 Don’t Be a Show Off

-, it seems there’s always someone trying to pop a cap off a bottle in a strange way.
+At social gatherings, it seems there’s always someone trying to pop a cap off a bottle in a strange way.
 Whether with an eye socket or teeth, it can be neat to see, but it’s also very dangerous.
 Not only can the cap cut you somewhere on your face or neck, but you may break something important.
 If you want to be the life of the party, learn some cool card tricks instead.

 Your teeth should be used for three tasks: